 NBA Game Summary - Washington at New Jersey

-East Rutherford, NJ (Sports Network) - Caron Butler scored 22 points and dished out 10 assists, leading the Washington Wizards to a 108-88 victory over the New Jersey Nets at IZOD Center.
+East Rutherford, NJ (Sports Network) - Antawn Jamison finished with 28 points and 12 rebounds, as the Washington Wizards downed the New Jersey Nets, 107-96, at the IZOD Center.

 Mike James had 19 points and Dominic McGuire added 11 points and 14 rebounds for the Wizards, who have won two in a row.
 It's the team's first two-game win streak since December 27-29, when Washington beat Oklahoma City and Houston in back-to-back games.

 Caron Butler scored 19 and brought down nine rebounds for the Wizards, who have not won three in a row at any point this season.

 "I thought we did a good job of getting the ball to the rim and being able to finish at the rim," said Wizards coach Ed Tapscott.
 "That allows jump shots to be a little more open."

 Devin Harris had 26 points, 10 assists and four rebounds for New Jersey, which has lost five in a row.
 Vince Carter and Brook Lopez had 17 and 16 points, respectively, in the loss.

 "It was up and down all night, but they did a good job of keeping us out of the paint, forced us to take jump shots," said Harris.
 "We made the right plays, but they just weren't going.
 At the other end we couldn't get a rebound to save our life."